Crazy Titch

-Carl Dobson (née Carl Nathaniel, 31 January 1983), better known by his stage name Crazy Titch, is a British grime MC who is, as of 2025, serving a life sentence for murder.
+Carl Dobson (née Carl Nathaniel, 31 January 1983), better known by his stage name Crazy Titch, is a British grime MC who is, as of 2026, serving a life sentence for murder.
 Crazy Titch was a successful and well-known grime MC during his active period.

 Early life and education

 Dobson was born in Plaistow, East London, to a mother of St. Lucian origin.
-As a teenager Dobson spent five years in Feltham and Aylesbury Young Offenders' Institute for robbery, handling stolen goods, theft, burglary and criminal damage; On his release in 2003, Dobson turned his attention to grime music.
+As a teenager Dobson spent five years in Feltham and Aylesbury Young Offenders' Institute.
+On his release in 2003, Dobson turned his attention to grime music.
 Dobson became estranged from his brother, Durrty Goodz, during his childhood, but they later reconnected and became musical collaborators.

 Career

 He gained underground fame due to his membership of grime collective Boyz In Da Hood, which included various artists including half-brother Durrty Goodz.
 Amongst his better known work was "Sing Along" (2004) and "Gully" on which he collaborated with Sugababes' Keisha Buchanan.
 He also produced a mixtape entitled Crazy Times Vol.1, and appeared on the grime DVD Practice Hours.
 In 2006 he made an appearance as himself along with many other MCs on the Channel 4 show Dubplate Drama.
 Crazy Titch had a reputation for violence during his time in the grime scene.
 Footage exists of a heated argument between Crazy Titch and Dizzee Rascal and of Crazy Titch allegedly kidnapping a rival and dumping them naked in the countryside.